 Minor in Public Policy

 Some of the most far-reaching decisions about science, technology, and enterprise are made in the public policy arena.
-The interdisciplinary Public Policy Minor enables students from across MIT to develop their understanding of public problems and how governments attempt to address them, with emphasis on the process and outcomes of policymaking.
+The interdisciplinary minor in Public Policy enables students from across the Institute to develop their understanding of public problems and how governments attempt to address them, with emphasis on the process and outcomes of policymaking.

 The six-subject minor is a three-tiered program.
-The first tier is a foundation built on the study of the institutions in which public policy decisions are made and implemented.
-All students take two subjects that introduce them to justifications for government action—justifications that form the fundamental basis for making public policy.
-The second tier is the study of the methods for assessing the impacts of policy change on policy outcomes.
-The purpose is to provide students with a basic understanding of the range of approaches professionals use to evaluate public policies.
-The third tier is an in-depth study of policymaking in one substantive field.
+The first tier provides foundational knowledge of public and private institutions where public policy decisions are made and implemented, as well as an introduction to the rationales for government action and the policymaking process.
+The second tier explores qualitative and quantitative methods of analyzing and assessing the impacts of policy change.
+In the third tier, students choose an in-depth, three-subject program of study in a substantive field of policymaking.
 All minors specialize in an area of public policy, such as science and technology policy, and take three subjects within that specialty.
-Students may also do an internship to fulfill one part of the three-subject requirement.
+Students may also do an internship (17.901) to fulfill one part of the three-subject requirement.

 |Tier I: Introduction to Markets, Politics, and Public Policy|